nabilelbajdi/perspective-compass/README.md

 - **Mental health support**: Therapeutic conversations with AI guidance
 - **Decision making**: Different viewpoints on complex choices
 - **Emotional processing**: Safe space for exploring feelings

+## Important Notice

+This application is designed for educational and self-reflection purposes only.
+It does not replace professional mental health care, therapy, or medical advice.
+If you are experiencing a mental health crisis or need professional support, please consult a qualified mental health professional or contact your local emergency services.